Italy hero image

 Rome

-• Coliseum/Forum/Palatine, Vatican Museums & St. Peter’s, and catacombs; evening piazzas for food and community.
+• Colosseum/Forum/Palatine, Vatican Museums & St. Peter’s, and catacombs, with evening piazzas for food and community.

 • Timed entries are key for comfort and pace.